mybb/mybb/inc/src/View/ARCHITECTURE.md

 The Locator is used to establish the filesystem path to the Template file, and passed to Twig (`ViewletLoader`).

-The Twig runtime renders the template using the configured options, Twig extensions, and variables; and cached.
+The Twig runtime renders the template using the configured options, Twig extensions, and variables; and caches the result.

 ## Assets